-- 1. Enter your personalized user name and password. - 2.
-Complete the Service Request by entering as much information as possible.
-Fields such as Property, Reported By, Reported by Phone, and Reported by E-mail will auto-fill based on your personalized login.
+- 1. Enter your personalized username and password. - Complete the Service Request by entering as much information as you can.
+Fields that are marked with a red asterisk are mandatory.
+Field such as Property, Reported By, Reported by Phone, and Reported by Email will auto-fill based on your personalized login.
 The information contained in these fields cannot be changed. - 3.
 Select the type (service category) of the request.

-Viewing Service Requests
+Viewing Service Requests:

 - 1. Click on View Service Request

-- 2. Select filters or accept the default parameters
+- 2. Select filters or accept the default parameters.

 - 3. Click Go!